Sunday

 VIN Topic Rounds

 Are you missing out on clinical rotations because of COVID-19?
 The VIN Student Team has you covered with Tuesday Topic Rounds.
-During the month of April, join Emilia Wong Gordon, DVM, DABVP (Shelter Medicine) for 30 minute, case-based sessions on Shelter Medicine every Tuesday at 12ET.
+During the month of May, join Amanda Guthrie, DVM, MRCVS, DACZM, DECZM for 30 minute, case-based sessions on Zoo Medicine every Tuesday at 12ET.
 Everyone and all levels of experience are welcome.
 There will be time for Q&A and discussion following.
-The next session is The Mystery of the Deceased Kittens on April 6, 2021 at 12 ET.
+The next session is Zoo Medicine: Mammal Cases on May 4, 2021 at 12 ET.

 In this rounds: